 But they don’t check your grammar.
 Nor do they catch the most common mistake in social networking: misplaced apostrophes.

-3. Install the “After the Deadline” extension for your browser (though, alas, it does not appear to catch the misplaced apostrophes!), or compose your status updates in Microsoft Word or OpenOffice for a quick grammar check before pasting and posting them to your social media network.
+Install the Grammarly extension for your browser, or compose your status updates in Microsoft Word for a quick grammar check before pasting and posting them to your social media network.

 5. Give a grammar freak friend permission to point out your mistakes to you so you can correct them in the future.